First-degree relatives are 9 times more likely to develop a serious form of depression, study says | KRDO

 “The results from our study suggest that other treatment options might be considered earlier if the initial antidepressant treatment fails in depressed patients with a TRD family history,” Li said.

-Such alternate treatments might include adding lithium and other atypical antipsychotics, low-dose ketamine, also known as esketamine, or the use of repetitive transcranial magnetic stimulation, a form of shock therapy that doesn’t require sedation and is not associated with cognitive adverse effects, Li said.
+Such alternate treatments might include adding lithium and other atypical antipsychotics, low-dose ketamine, its cousin esketamine, or the use of repetitive transcranial magnetic stimulation, a form of shock therapy that doesn’t require sedation and is not associated with cognitive adverse effects, Li said.

 “We have for far too long been content to focus on studies of people of European ancestries in Europe and North America (and) we often too easily assume that Europeans are representative of the globe,” McIntosh said.
 “So, this is a very welcome study indeed and goes someway to addressing the massive underrepresentation of Asian people in studies.”